cyrilcolinet/102architect_2017/README.md

   - **-r** _phi_: rotation centered in O at angle _phi_ degrees
   - **-s** _phi_: symmetry about the axis passing by 0 and inclined with an _phi_ degree angle

+> :exclamation: The use of library including matrix calculus (such as numpy) is prohibited !

 ## Bonus

 - adding other transformations